Javi López (footballer, born 1986)

-Javier 'Javi' López Rodríguez ([xaˈβjeɾ ˈlopeθ]; born 21 January 1986) is a Spanish professional footballer who plays as a full-back or central midfielder for Australian club Adelaide United FC.
+Javier 'Javi' López Rodríguez ([xaˈβjeɾ ˈlopeθ]; born 21 January 1986) is a Spanish former professional footballer who played mainly as a full-back.

-He spent the vast majority of his professional career with Espanyol, having signed in 2007.
-During his spell, he appeared in 283 competitive matches.
+He spent the vast majority of his professional career with Espanyol, signing in 2007 and appearing in 283 competitive matches during his spell.
+In November 2020, he moved to the Australian A-League with Adelaide United.

 Club career

 Espanyol

 Born in Osuna, Province of Seville, Andalusia, and a product of Real Betis' youth ranks, López signed with RCD Espanyol in 2007.
 On 4 October 2009, he made his debut for the first team of the latter club in a La Liga match against Villarreal CF, taking the pitch with less than ten minutes to go as the ten-man side eventually held off the hosts to a 0–0 draw.
-The vast majority of his first season was spent, however, with the reserves, which suffered relegation from the Segunda División B.
+The vast majority of his first season was spent, however, with the reserves, which suffered relegation from Segunda División B.

-López was definitely promoted to the main squad for the 2010–11 campaign, being used by manager Mauricio Pochettino in various midfield and defender positions.
-He scored his first goal as a professional on 18 September 2011, but in a 2–1 away loss to Real Zaragoza where he was also sent off for two bookable offences, one of them resulting in a penalty.
+López was promoted to the main squad for the 2010–11 campaign, being used by manager Mauricio Pochettino in various midfield and defender positions.
+He recorded a combined 27 matches across the league and the Copa del Rey as his side finished eighth on the table – their highest position since 2004–05.

+López scored his first goal as a professional on 18 September 2011, but in a 2–1 away loss to Real Zaragoza where he was also sent off for two bookable offences; one of them resulted in a penalty.

-On 29 March 2014, after Kiko Casilla was sent off late in the home fixture against FC Barcelona and his team had no replacements left, López played as a goalkeeper.
-He conceded no goals, in a 1–0 defeat.
+On 29 March 2014, after Kiko Casilla was sent off late in the home fixture against FC Barcelona and his team had no replacements left, López played as a goalkeeper; he conceded no goals in the 1–0 defeat.
 He extended his contract for two more years in March 2017, and earned an automatic extension to that deal due to playing the majority of games at the age of 33.

-On 21 July 2020, López signed a new deal after Espanyol's relegation.
-A month later, he terminated it.
+López took over the captaincy at the beginning of 2015–16 from Sergio García, following the forward's departure.
+On 21 July 2020, he signed a new deal after Espanyol's relegation; a month later, however, he terminated it citing the need for a new challenge, leaving with 283 appearances to his credit.